TomCarlson-NTAC/NIEM-Metamodel/Introduction to NIEM Model Instances.md

 ## Abstract

 The "Metamodel" is a framework which expands the reach of NIEM into additional technologies beyond XML Schema.
-By separating modeling concepts from XML Schema, the Metamodel defines NIEM in a platform independent and agnostic format as a "NIEM Model Instance."
+By separating modeling concepts from XML Schema, the Metamodel defines NIEM in a technology and platform independent format as a "NIEM Model Instance."
 This instance can then be transformed into specific technologies, negating the need to directly convert between disparate technologies and avoiding a resulting loss of functionality.

-This platform independent and agnostic format will enable NIEM use in a variety of technologies, starting with XML Schema and JSON, and later including RDF and UML.
-It will enable a unified tool suite with converters for other technologies.
+This technology and platform independent format will enable NIEM use in a variety of technologies, starting with XML Schema and JSON, and later RDF, UML, _et al_.
+It will enable platform independent tool suites with converters for other technologies.
 It frees NIEM from the limitations of XML Schema.
-It provides an avenue for the community to transform NIEM into other needed technologies.
+It enables the community to transform NIEM into other needed technologies.

 ## Background: How We Got Here